 One of the most well-known quotes about taxes is “in this world, nothing can be said to be certain, except death and taxes.”
 Even in 1783, people realized that taxes are a constant!
 Interestingly, tax benefits & GPS fleet tracking go hand-in-hand.

-What is the relationship between tax benefits & GPS fleet tracking?
+What is the relationship between tax benefits & GPS for fleets?
 They both relate to fleet management.
 Part of fleet management includes maximizing tax benefits while reducing tax costs.

 Three examples of tax benefits & GPS fleet tracking include:

 - S. 179

 Section 179 is a tax opportunity for GPS tracking programs.
 Here’s a quick tax review.

 The IRS allows for “deprecation”.
 In other words, depreciation accounts for an asset’s wear and tear.
 As a result, businesses are allowed to deduct a percentage of assets as a tax credit.